-During pregnancy, the placenta makes hormones that can lead to a buildup of glucose in your blood.
-Usually, your pancreas can make enough insulin to handle that.
-If not, your blood sugar levels will rise and can cause gestational diabetes.
+During pregnancy, your placenta makes hormones that cause glucose to build up in your blood.
+Usually, your pancreas can send out enough insulin to handle it.
+But if your body can’t make enough insulin or stops using insulin as it should, your blood sugar levels rise, and you get gestational diabetes.

 - Were overweight before you got pregnant

-- Are African-American, Asian, Hispanic, or Native American
+- Are Black, Asian, Hispanic or Latinx, Alaska Native, Pacific Islander, or Native American

-- Have high blood sugar levels, but not high enough to be diabetes
+- Have blood sugar levels that are higher than they should be but not high enough to be diabetes (this is called prediabetes)

 - Have had gestational diabetes before

-- Have high blood pressure or other medical complications
+- Have high blood pressure, high cholesterol, heart disease, or other medical complications

-- Have given birth to a large baby before (greater than 9 pounds)
+- Have given birth to a large baby (weighing more than 9 pounds)

-- Have given birth to a baby that was stillborn or had certain birth defects
+- Have given birth to a baby who was stillborn or had certain birth defects

 - Are older than 25